Jaguar XK150 Drophead project

 The first owner was one Stanley “Ivor” Williams.
 Williams was a student of Frank Lloyd Wright at the Taliesin West school of architecture.
 I think this was Ivor’s first house he built, along with a couple friends on a shoe string budget.
 It was about 1964.

 Wright was a fan of plain, simple, low ceiling structures leaving the details to the contractor to figure out on their own.
-Stanley was in complete agreement and when my wife and I purchased the house it could best be described as a dark, poorly finished cave.
+Stanley was in complete agreement and when my ex-wife and I purchased the house it could best be described as a dark, poorly finished cave.
 She loved it, I hated it.
 My fate was sealed.

 Click on pix to enlarge.
 Use “Back Arrow” to return to text.